The 13 Best Small Breed Dog Foods in 2023

 • Form: Wet Food

 Is your dog sick and tired of small dry kibble?
-This saucy little recipe contains chicken broth, egg whites, and real chicken to satisfy your petite little pup’s taste buds and provide high caloric content with essential proteins and nutrients.
+This saucy little recipe contains chicken broth, egg whites, and real chicken to satisfy your petite little pup’s taste buds and provide the required caloric content with essential proteins and nutrients.

 The inclusion of omega fatty acids makes it an ideal formula for supporting your small breed dog’s coat and skin health.
 The recipe is free from potatoes, soy, and grains.
 It uses proteins from natural sources that your dog will love.